cmotc/android-scullery/README.md

 terminal, or a frontend can be created to craft a command with the parameters and run it in a shell.

+This isn't intended to reflect any criticism of the Android Kitchen itself as a means to achieve it's goals.
+It's just that it has relatively limited capabilities, hasn't been updated in over 2 years, and isn't packageable.
+I'm not going to hassle dsixda to make all the changes I want, so I'm just rewriting it.

 Usage
 -----
 While I'm still developing this framework, I'm just going to copy the show_help